Katherine-Holland/running/README.md

 ## Browser Compatibility

 The site works as intended on Google Chrome and Safari and across mobile devices.
-This was tested with the Google Developer Tools.
+This was tested with the Google Developer Tools and was found to be responsive.

 ## Validations